-These visits, and the encouraged incorporation of visiting speakers into the curriculum, are an important part of bringing the curriculum to life and supporting pupils understanding of tolerance and empathy.
+Visits and the incorporation of visiting speakers into the curriculum, are an important part of bringing the curriculum to life and supporting pupils understanding of tolerance and empathy.

 Throughout the curriculum, there are many opportunities to draw on cross curricular links.
-In particular, we focus on developing a strong understanding of British Values through Religious Education (e.g. tolerance and acceptance) and Personal, Social, Health and Emotional Education.
+In particular, there is a focus on developing a strong understanding of British Values through Religious Education e.g. tolerance and acceptance and Personal, Social, Health and Emotional Education.

-Pupils are supported to develop confidence and a strong sense of self, while understanding that others may have different views, opinions and beliefs that we must respect.
+Pupils are supported to develop confidence and a strong sense of self, while understanding that others may have different views, opinions and beliefs that should be respected.